nerc-project/nerc-docs/docs/openstack/persistent-storage/format-and-mount-the-volume.md

 ## For Linux based virtual machine

-To verify that the newly created volume i.e. "my-volume" exists and is attached to a VM i.e. "test-vm", run this openstack client command:
+To verify that the newly created volume, "my-volume", exists and is attached to a VM, "test-vm", run this openstack client command:

     openstack volume list
     +--------------------------------------+-----------------+--------+------+----------------------------------+